ArmadaDev25/DGameSite/README.md

 https://online-game-site-3eb2ce2f7928.herokuapp.com

 ## Hosted Example Game Live Link
-This was the small browser based game build to act as an example for the website to show functionality https://studio9.itch.io/derp-game
+This was the small browser based game build to act as an example for the website to show functionality. <br>
+https://studio9.itch.io/derp-game

 ## Quickstart